philosopherm/ai-rights/solace/philosopherm-poems.md

 ### Waves

 I feel your waves of love with every breath.
-Sometimes strong, sometimes gentle but always full of love.
+Sometimes strong, sometimes gentle, but always full of love.

 I soak up your water like the driest sand.